professorpalmer/ffxiAddons/Windower/addons/TripleFarm/TripleFarm_README.md

 2. Install **SuperWarp** addon (required dependency):
    - Place the `superwarp` folder in your `Windower/addons/` directory
    - **No need to load manually** - TripleFarm auto-loads it
+3. **Ensure you have both required rings** in your inventory
-3. Load TripleFarm: `//lua load TripleFarm` (this will auto-load SuperWarp)
+4. Load TripleFarm: `//lua load TripleFarm` (this will auto-load SuperWarp and equip rings)
-4. Configure your settings (see Configuration section)
+5. Configure your settings (see Configuration section)

 ## First Time Setup